rcolomina/graph_naviagor/README.md

 Testing graphs will be run over its notes showing its text content.

-You can extend testing adding additional grahp defined as it is done on main.
+You can extend testing adding additional graphs.
+You can have a look to main to see how these are defined.